bhisaac/5eFP/5eFP-SRD.md

 Ki and ki features are considered magic and magical effects.

-### Flurry of Blows (Ki)
+### Flurry of Blows (Action, Ki)

+You take the Attack action.
 Immediately after taking the Attack action, you can make up to two unarmed strikes.

 ### Patient Defense (Encounter, Ki, Rest)